 Relish the Present

 • See if Lady Luck is on your side at a few of the 26 casinos in the area, offering limited-stakes blackjack, craps, roulette, poker and more.
 Starting in July 2009, the casinos increased betting limits to $100 and began operating 24 hours a day.
 With these changes, many expanded their size and the amenities they offer, giving the towns an air of renewal.

 • Stay at Ameristar Casino Resort, Black Hawk’s swanky new accommodations.
 The hotel boasts luxurious rooms and suites with Rocky Mountain views, a full-service day spa, a rooftop pool open year-round, four restaurants and an exquisitely appointed casino with slots, video poker and table games.

-• If you can pull yourself away from the excellent casino buffets, savor gourmet fare such as garlic-crusted portobello mushrooms at White Buffalo Grill in the Lodge Casino, mushroom ravioli with Haystack Mountain Goat Cheese (Longmont) at Farraddays in the Isle Casino Hotel, and seared scallops at Fitzgeralds Don B’s Steakhouse.
+• If you can pull yourself away from the excellent casino buffets, savor gourmet fare such as garlic-crusted portobello mushrooms at White Buffalo Grill in the Lodge Casino, mushroom ravioli with Haystack Mountain Goat Cheese (Longmont) at Farraddays in the Isle Casino Hotel, and St. Louis-style ribs at the Canyon Casino's Canyon Grille.

 • Settle into a casino bar with a Colorado microbrew and check out the local music scene.
 Several of the properties host live music on Fridays and Saturdays that often feature bands from along the Front Range.